-This section discusses the service configuration and resource organization capabilities provided by Oracle Service Bus.
+This chapter discusses the service configuration and resource organization capabilities provided by Oracle Service Bus.
 It highlights features that support service discovery and change management.
 This section is intended for IT deployment specialists who are responsible for configuring services in an SOA.
-This section includes the following topics: